 Let’s all be honest with each other.
-Pads and tampons are probably two items that you probably haven’t given a lot of thought to.
-And you may have given even less thought to what happens to them once you’ve used them and they’re thrown into the bin.
+Pads and tampons are probably two items that you likely haven’t given a lot of thought to.
+And you may have given even less thought to what happens to these items once you’ve used them and they’re thrown into the bin.
 Out of sight out of mind, right?

-The average Australian woman disposes of 10,000 to 12,000 used sanitary products in their lifetime.
+The reality is that the average Australian woman disposes of 10,000 to 12,000 used sanitary products in their lifetime.
 Add to that staggering number the fact that synthetic pads and tampons can take around 500 to 800 years to biodegrade, and we’ve got ourselves quite the environmental crisis.

 Most tampons are made of a mix of cotton and synthetic rayon and in Australia, companies are not legally required to disclose what they are made of at all.
 This is because the Therapeutic Goods Administration classifies tampons as medical devices, due to the fact that they are inserted into the body.
 This also means that you usually won’t see materials listed on tampon boxes.